 Fr Peter Toohey with an aboriginal woman

-This is the sixth Columban article on October's Synod on Amazonia, and the theme is taken from the Synod's preparatory document.
+This article is the sixth installment of Synod on the Amazon: Model for the World, a series on the Synod process, the Amazon region, and the work for peace and justice happening there.
 The author is Fr.
-Peter Toohey.
-Fr.
-Peter is based in Australia and has been a Chaplain in West Australian prisons over the past 23 years.
+Peter Toohey, who is based in Australia and has been a chaplain in west Australian prisons over the past 23 years.
 He has come to know many Aboriginal people, especially the Wongi, Noongar and Yamatji people, and has been welcomed into their country and their homes.
-October’s Special Synod in Rome will transcend the strictly ecclesial-Amazonian sphere, focusing partly on the universal Church, as well as on the future of the entire planet.

 In May 2017 over 2000 Aboriginal people met in Central Australia to hammer out an extraordinary document.
 They called it the ULURU STATEMENT FROM THE HEART.